ViamapAps/viamap-ts-react-example/README.md

 This project is an example of how Viamap vector maps can be integrated in a React Typescript Application.

+The application showcases that:

+You can click on the buttons to send events to the map component to change color of the dots or display the ortophoto.
+You can click on the dots on the map which will increment the counter in the top component.
+You can zoom/pan using the mouse.
+Or change tilt/heading using <right mouse button> or Ctrl+<left mouse button>.
+You can show a grouped set of different POI types by pressing “Show all trains” (shows different types of trains).
+You can show a specific set of POIs by pressing “Show supermarket”.
+You can hide all POIs.

 The application is not useful in itself but illustrates:

 - import of required npm viamap modules